autonlab/pmx_aaai_fss_2022/index.md

 Updated September 20 with registration details

 ### Schedule for the event
-A [Draft Schedule][6] shows the structure of the event.
-We have 2.5 days of programming including keynotes, talks, panels, and a poster session.
+Link to the [schedule][6] outline

-A full schedule including talk order and speaker, affiliation, and abstracts will be released when all details are complete.
+A full schedule including talk order and speaker, affiliation, and abstracts will be released shortly, when all details are complete.

 ### Registration for the event